 On our testimonials page, you can read what dozens of women have to say about how their surgeon selection affected their overall satisfaction.
-As one of my patients put it, “Choosing a surgeon was a major decision.
-I’m glad I chose you.”

-2. Your results may take some time to develop.
+Understanding results take time to develop

 When you look at your breast augmentation results for the first time, you probably won’t see what you were expecting.
 Your breasts may seem too high on the chest or may appear larger than you desired.
 Don’t worry.
 It may take a couple of months for your implants to drop or settle and your swelling to subside.

 During consultations, I use VECTRA® 3D imaging to help patients visualize their final look.
 While your results may vary slightly, keeping the image of your ultimate result in mind may help you feel at ease during the initial healing period.
-Visit our before-and-after photo gallery for examples of the final outcomes you can expect.

-4. Lifestyle changes can speed your recovery and improve your outcome.
+Lifestyle changes can improve recovery

-Making dedicated efforts to improve your health before, during, and after the augmentation process can greatly affect your experience and improve your long-term satisfaction.
+Making dedicated efforts to improve your health before, during, and after, the augmentation process can greatly affect your experience and improve your long-term satisfaction.
 You may consider avenues including nutrition counseling, pharmaceutical-grade supplements, and IV therapy for a wellness boost.

 My breast augmentation patients would be quick to tell you the positive difference the procedure made in their lives.
 If you want to learn more about boosting your confidence with breast augmentation at our Baltimore practice, please contact us online or call (410) 296-0414 to request a consultation.